Tamagawa Cycling Course Traffic Rules

 About the Installation of Signboards

-When cyclists overtake pedestrians, please pay attention to oncoming pedestrians and cyclists, and overtake slowly from the right side.
+Cyclists should pay attention to oncoming pedestrians and cyclists when overtaking pedestrians, and overtake slowly from the right side.

 Photo: Pedestrian Priority 1